Jack London (businessman): CACI

-London learned computer technology with the Navy and applied his knowledge of naval operations to earn an role at the CACI following his separation from active duty in 1972, which he soon parlayed into a vice president role in 1976 and a seat on the board of directors in 1981.
+London learned computer technology with the Navy and applied his knowledge of naval operations to earn a role at the CACI following his separation from active duty in 1972, which he soon parlayed into a vice president role in 1976 and a seat on the board of directors in 1981.
 CACI co-founder Herb Karr asked London to take over day-to-day operations as president and CEO in 1984.
 A hands-on leader, London oversaw CACI's operational turnaround to profitability and growth, and transitioning with the rapidly changing IT market into the information security and intelligence community arenas.

 London is remembered for always signing his letters with "Always my best-Jack."
 It was both a promise and an expectation as illustrated by his pioneering effort to create an ethics/compliance program ten years before government contractors were required to do so.
 CACI received a “Best Overall Government Contractor Ethics Program” in the 2008 Government Contractor Ethics Program Ratings released by the Ethisphere Institute and London was recognized as one of the Most Influential People in Business Ethics by them in 2014.

 In an attempt to address accusations that CACI held some responsibility in regard to torture and abuse of prisoners at Abu Ghraib prison during the Iraq War, London authored the book Our Good Name, A Company's Fight to Get the Truth Told About Abu Ghraib.
 He was also the lead author of Character: The Ultimate Success Factor.